lazyminions/lazyminions/README.md

 # 💫 About Me:
-⚡ Fun factCode-slinging Frontend dev from India on a mission to craft beautiful digital experiences.
+Code-slinging Frontend dev from India on a mission to craft beautiful digital experiences.
 Let's create something awesome together!

 ## 🌐 Socials: